zaddan/apx_tool_chain/src/python_files/behzad_readme.txt

 later, have the stepSize and initilTemperature as an inupt to the run_tool_chain have the input of run_tool_chain to come from a file (instead of command line)

+in the annealer, introduce a tabu list(which indicates which nodes where visited) and avoid revisiting those nodes again